phwd/fbec/readme.md

   - 100 - API_EC_PARAM: Invalid parameter
   - 100 - No permission to publish the video
   - 100 - Cannot post to User Likes with Page Access Token
+  - 100 - Parameters do not match any fields that can be updated
   - 101 - API_EC_PARAM_API_KEY: Invalid API key
   - 102 - API_EC_PARAM_SESSION_KEY: Session key invalid or no longer valid
   - 103 - API_EC_PARAM_CALL_ID: Call_id must be greater than previous